syedaramishaihtisham/ai-customer-support-ticket-automation/README.md

 ### 📊 Google Sheets Ticket Tracking

-Google Sheets is used to store and track ticket information throughout the workflow.
+Google Sheets is used to store and track customer support ticket information throughout the workflow.

 ### 📌 Asana Task Management